Wattyyy/LeetCode/README.md

 # LeetCode

 ## About
-- Script for leetcode problems
+- Scripts for leetcode problems

 - URL link in first-line comment